nandini-gangrade/Courier_Management_System/Coding.md

 print("Tracking history of Parcel 1:", parcel1.tracking_history)
 ```

-8. **Find Nearest Available Courier:**
+## 8. Find Nearest Available Courier:
-    - Implement a method to find the nearest available courier for a new order using an array of couriers.
+**- Implement a method to find the nearest available courier for a new order using an array of couriers.**

 ```python
 def find_nearest_available_courier(customer_location, couriers):